Admit it: You like ABBA.

 ABBA The Museum

-To some extent, how much you enjoy it depends not on how much you like ABBA, but on how much you’re willing to make a spectacle of yourself.
+To some extent, how much you enjoy the ABBA Museum in Stockholm depends not on how much you like ABBA, but on how much you’re willing to make a spectacle of yourself.
 If you tend to be self-conscious, it might be wise to have a glass or two of wine in the bar upstairs before venturing into the museum.

 In other words, it’s a highly interactive museum.
 It begins with some displays about the six Swedish bands that have won the Eurovision contest, then moves on to the star attraction: ABBA.